By: CS2103T W13-4

 -

-— The person who owes money to one or more creditors. -
+debtor:Person— The person who owes money to one or more creditors. -

-operations to manipulate the debtors
+LoansManager also implements the getDebtors and setDebtors operations to manipulate the debtors list.

-This list is used to hold and display the Debtor
+This list is used to hold and display the Debtor objects created for the latest execution of loan split

-and is stored between sessions in loans.json
+and is stored between sessions in loans.json.

 Given below is an example scenario to demonstrate how the final list is calculated.
 The algorithm as a whole can be summarized in the activity diagram below, which might prove helpful for following the steps in the example scenario: